lcmd-epfl/molecular_data_explorer/README.md

 The app is executed as:

 `python mol_view.py data.csv xyz_structures_directory`

+With data_test.csv and test_structures provided here it should be:

+`python mol_view.py data_test.csv test_structures`

 The data.csv will be read by pandas as `data = pd.read_csv('data.csv')`.
 'xyz_structures_directory' should be the directory containing the xyz structures in different files.